-As of April 2018, there were 18 aircraft available for charter in Fortaleza, with at least 3 more awaiting certification by the ANAC.
-The current, Part 132-certified fleet includes 1 jet, 3 helicopters, 10 turbo-props and 4 pistons.
+As of April 2018, there were 18 aircraft available for charter in Fortaleza, with at least 3 more awaiting certification by ANAC.
+The current, Part 132-certified fleet includes 1 jet, 3 helicopters, 10 turbo-props, and 4 pistons.

 Seneca II (3 aircraft available)

 Year of make: 1980 (refurbished: 2014).
 Capacity: 5 passengers.
 Type: PistonFlight time Fortaleza – Jericoacoara: 51 minutes

 Produced by Embraer, the Seneca II model is the most popular executive piston aircraft in Brazil.
 With a space for up to 5 passengers and the lowest charter price from among all the available aircraft in the region, it provides you with the best value for money flying on the Fortaleza – Jericoacoara route.